im-ryan/Csvie/readme.md

 Csvie is a simple CSV file parser made for Laravel.
 Csvie is based on LeagueCSV, and can quickly import data to, and export data from, a MySQL database.
 It also gives you a handy abstract class for quickly sanitizing and scrubbing your CSV files prior to insertion.

+**WARNING:** Csvie is still under active development.
+It is not recommended you use this plugin until it is released, as breaking changes may be introduced in the future.

 ## How it works

 Csvie is meant to quickly load CSV files with more than a few thousand rows of data into a MySQL database.
 The idea behind how this works is simple: